HadoopGenomics/Hadoop-BAM/README.txt

 	ant jar

+Note that this building step depends on an additional .jar file, provided by Hadoop as "lib/commons-cli-1.2.jar" (assuming Hadoop 0.20.2).
+Ordinarily, when using Hadoop-BAM under Hadoop, this need not be provided in CLASSPATH or HADOOP_CLASSPATH, since Hadoop loads it by itself; but compilation does not happen under Hadoop, so here it is necessary.

-This will create the 'hadoop-bam.jar' file.
+The previous command will create the 'hadoop-bam.jar' file.
 For Javadoc documentation, run:

 	ant javadoc